 Ginger (Adrak in Hindi) is a flowering plant of Zingiber officinale whose rhizome (root) is widely used as a spice or a natural medicine.
 It is originated in the lush tropical jungles in Southern Asia.
 Dry ginger (sonth in Hindi) is the dried form of ginger which is basically used in many home remedies to cure different health problems.
 India is the largest producer of ginger at present.
 The ginger plants grown in India show the largest amount of genetic variation.

 Ginger is a main spice of Indian kitchen and used in many cuisines.
 Its nature is hot and fragrant.
 Young ginger rhizomes are juicy and fleshy with a very mild taste and mature ginger rhizomes (popularly known as dry ginger or sonth) are fibrous and nearly dry; flavor of both ginger (adrak & Sonth) is somewhat different.
 Dry ginger provides numerous essential nutrients in high content, particularly the dietary mineral manganese.
 It has been used for thousands of years for the treatment of hundreds of diseases from cold to cancer.
 (1)

 Ginger or ‘adrak’ is very good for digestive system.
 It is used in various Ayurvedic medicines of digestive disorders.
 To cure indigestion, take grated ginger with rock salt before half an hour of lunch and dinner.
 (For more details, read- ‘Remedies for indigestion (Badhajmi)‘.

-Similarly, dry ginger (sonth) also helps to release stomach gas and gives relief in bloating or flatulence –
+Similarly, dry ginger (sonth) also helps to release stomach gas; it also gives relief in bloating or flatulence –

-- Grind 25 gm dry ginger to make fine powder.
+- Grind 25 gm sonth to make fine powder.